sebastianbergmann/phpunit-documentation-english/src/installation.rst

     gpg:          There is no indication that the signature belongs to the owner.
     Primary key fingerprint: D840 6D0D 8294 7747 2937  7831 4AA3 9408 6372 C20A

-At this point, the signature is good, but we don't trust this key.
+At this point, the signature is good, but we do not trust this key.
 A good signature means that the file has not been tampered.
-However, due to the nature of public key cryptography, you need to additionally verify that key ``6372C20A`` was created by the real Sebastian Bergmann.
+However, due to the nature of public key cryptography, you need to additionally verify that the key you just imported was created by the real Sebastian Bergmann.

 Any attacker can create a public key and upload it to the public key